 Experts in providing a warm welcome and serving up some delicious warm drinks, 1520 are known for their exquisite cocktails and their great range of winter warmers and hot drinks will keep your cosy during the chilly months.
 If you fancy braving the elements, you can bundle up and sit outside for some good old-fashioned people watching.
 You never know, you might even get lucky and spot the first snowfall of the season from the comfort of 1520, with a hot whiskey in hand.

 14 Quay Street // more here

 Despite being one of the hottest spots in town, An Púcán somehow manages to maintain the intimate feel of a local, especially in their front bar.
 Grab a stool and soak up the ambiance with brilliant live music every night of the week.
-Serving up the old reliables like Tullamore hot whiskey and Powers Irish coffee alongside their very own An Púcán Winter Warmer with Green Spot Irish Whiskey.
-Other gems include their Baileys hot chocolate and their hot mulled apple cider, which is crafted from their own special recipe.
+Serving up the old winter reliables like Jack Daniels apple hot whiskey and Powers Irish coffee alongside their impressive cocktail menu, you'll soon forget about the dreary weather outside.

 11 Forster Street // more here

-Murty Rabbitt’s has all of the Winter Warmers, inviting fires and good quality grub you could hope for.
-Out the back is an ideal spot to enjoy a few drinks in the toasty surrounds of the heated Garden and for the month of December, they’ll be whipping up a special Roe & Co hot whiskey recipe.
+Murty Rabbitt’s has all of the winter warmers, inviting fires and good quality grub you could hope for.
+Out the back is an ideal spot to enjoy a few drinks in the toasty surrounds of the heated garden and if you fancy tuning into the match of the day this is the spot for it.
 Seven days a week from 12.30pm to 9pm, you can nab yourself some delicious traditional food, as well as a variety of daily specials.

 23 Forster Street // more here